 - Kindle – Reading material can be your best friend on the road.
 A kindle is light and slim, making it easy to carry a whole library in your carry-on.

 - Packing Cubes – These make packing and unpacking really easy.
-Especially for road trips, when you are moving from place.
+Especially for road trips, when you are moving from place to place.
 Plus, they take virtually no space or weight.

 - Travel towels – Not so useful for hotel stays, but a must for backpacking or camping trips.

 - Cord organizer – Between the phone, headsets, camera and drone this keeps our cords from getting lost.

 - Toiletry fold out bag – Look for one that has a strong hook for hanging.